Skip to content

 Why People Keep Turning to Faux Wood Trusses

 Let’s not sugarcoat it: real wood trusses are gorgeous.
 They smell like pine in the sun, they creak with character, and they make a brand-new home feel as if it’s been standing for a hundred years.
-But here’s the thing — they come with baggage.
+However, they also come with baggage.

-• Logistics.
-Deliveries mean cranes, blocked streets, entire crews waiting around.
+Logistics.
+Deliveries mean cranes, blocked streets, and entire crews waiting.

-• Insects.
-Termites, beetles, carpenter ants… they’ll always love wood more than you do.
+Insects.
+Termites, beetles, carpenter ants… they love wood more than you do.

 Faux wood trusses sidestep all of that.
-Two installers can carry what would take five men with oak.
+Consequently, two installers can carry what would take five men with oak.
 Humidity won’t twist them.
 They don’t invite termites to dinner.
 And the budget?
-Predictable.
-No “surprise” invoices months later.
+Predictable — therefore no “surprise” invoices months later.

 The Magic: How Faux Wood Beams Change a Room